aleluff/autoup/README.md

 wget https://raw.githubusercontent.com/usbkey9/autoup/master/autoup && chmod +x autoup && touch autoup.on
 ```

-* Call it from all your callable bash script
+* Call it from all your callable bash script (preferably in the early)

 ```
 ./autoup $0 $@